Anthony-Minecraft/computer-minatar/README.md

-README
+# Minatar Monitar

-This is a simple application to monitor a computer via a server.
+This is a simple application for executing an external connection on login and logout for community computers.
+Runs in python in this one file, no PIP libraries needed.
+Still a WIP (Work In Progess), so feel free to report any errors or sugestion here.

+--Anthony Smith

 # Config